 Anastasiou and Kauffman (2011:372) also express the view that disability is defined by ‘arbitrary decisions of those empowered to designate them, thus disability labels are determined by public policy and professionals’.
 They also believe that the social model ‘denies the role of biology’, and that ‘despite the sins of the medical industry’ medical professionals can be ‘allies not enemies’ in the ‘existential and political struggle for a better life’.
 They also argue that any biological factors that are acknowledged are actually ‘socialised biological factors’.

 Gallagher, Connor and Ferri (2014:1125) believe that the social model ‘reframes the very concept of disability’, and that from the moment of birth human beings are ‘continually subjected to culturally potent rules, practices, regulations, and cultural beliefs’ in order to gauge whether they fit the ‘mould of normal’.
-Adopting the social model within education requires that we ‘deflect’ the focus from ‘deficit-within-student’ to the ‘(in) capability of the schooling context ‘to be supportive of a range of learning difficulties (Naraian and Schlessinger 2017:82), and as stated above, ignoring the biological factors.
+Adopting the social model within education requires that we ‘deflect’ the focus from ‘deficit-within-student’ to the ‘(in) capability of the schooling context ‘to be supportive of a range of learning difficulties’ (Naraian and Schlessinger 2017:82), and as stated above, ignoring the biological factors.

 A critique of the social model by Baglieri, Valle, Connor, and Gallagher (2011:271) highlights the fact that those individuals described as having moderate or severe difficulties, seem so different from those considered ‘nondisabled’ that thinking that difference is socially constructed ‘strikes one as nonsense’, with Oliver (3013:1025) decrying the fact that disability has become ‘one unitary group’.
 The social model is seen by Beckett and Campbell (2015:271) as an ‘oppositional device’ which positions disability as oppression and therefore is unjust, and actually ‘produces’ two types of person, ‘disabled’ and ‘nondisabled’.